SandroMiguel/standard-commit/README.md

 ## Usage

-Basically instead of typing `git commit` now you type `git cz` which will open a wizard that will help you write a standardized message.
+Basically, instead of typing `git commit` now you type `git cz` which will open a wizard that will help you write a standardized message.

 ![Commitizen template](docs/img/commitizen_01.png)

 ### Commit with commitizen

+Using commitizen to prompts a wizard

 ```
 git add .